WHO LOVES CANE WEBBING?! Redo Louvered Bifold Doors with Cane Webbing! (You should totally see how I use cane webbing as candle holder covers here!)

 If you like this post you might like:

-Candle Holder Covers using Cane Webbing
+- Candle Holder Covers with Cane Webbing

 If you have any questions about this project – feel free to leave it in the comments or drop me an email at jennyonthespot at gmail .com!